DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/use-report-elements/use-basic-report-controls/panel.md

 * [Table of Contents](../use-basic-report-controls/table-of-contents.md)
 * [Cross-Band Line and Box](../draw-lines-and-shapes/draw-cross-band-lines-and-boxes.md)

-If a panel includes only one control, you can use the **Fit Bounds to Container** in the **Actions** category.
+If a panel includes only one control, you can use the **Fit Bounds to Container** from the panel's context menu.
 This command resizes the control so that it occupies all the available container space (excluding borders).

 ![](../../../../images/eurd-web-panel-fit-bounds-to-container.png)